Chvrches: 2022–2025: New record deal and hiatus

+2026-Present: End of hiatus and work on fifth album

+In January 2026, the band released a cover of Robert Palmer's 1985 hit "Addicted to Love" that was used in Season 3 of the Hulu series "Tell Me Lies".
+They followed that on February 17, 2026, with a release of a cover of the 2003 hit "Such Great Heights" from The Postal Service which was used in the finale episode of Season 3 of Tell Me Lies.

+During Chvrches' hiatus, Martin Doherty and the band's touring drummer Jonny Scott formed a side project called The Leaving, which released its debut album, Ultimate Buzz, in April 2026.

+Chvrches told NME in February 2026 that their fifth album was "90% complete" and that they believed it would surprise fans.
+In March 2026, during the annual Teenage Cancer Trust concert series at Royal Albert Hall, the band performed the song "Conman" off the upcoming album.

+The album's first single, "Roses", premiered on BBC Radio 1 on 22 September 2026 and released the same day.
+It was announced two days later that the group had signed with Futures Music Group for the single and album.

-Musical style
+Musical style and influences

 Known for their clean sound, Chvrches' music style is usually tagged as synth-pop, electropop, pop, indie pop, indietronica, electronic rock, indie rock, alternative pop, electronica, and electronic.
 Neon Gold described their sound as "a godless hurricane of kinetic pop energy".
 Kitty Empire of The Observer wrote they "make accessible electro-pop that's only just short of truly brilliant".
 Wired noted following Every Open Eye's release that the album "cements the group as today's heir apparent to Depeche Mode, New Order, and other titans of British electronic music."

-The band stated that their heroes were David Bowie, Depeche Mode, Iggy Pop, Siouxsie and the Banshees, Tangerine Dream, and Nick Cave.
-They have also been influenced by acts such as the Cure, Brian Eno, Madonna, Eurythmics, the National, Throbbing Gristle, Prince, Tubeway Army, Robyn, Lil Wayne, Laurie Anderson, Kate Bush, The Knife, Florence and the Machine, Cocteau Twins, Orchestral Manoeuvres in the Dark, Deftones, Cyndi Lauper, Whitney Houston, My Bloody Valentine, Elliott Smith, and the Prodigy.
+The band stated that their heroes were Depeche Mode, David Bowie, Iggy Pop, Siouxsie and the Banshees, Tangerine Dream, and Nick Cave.
+They have also been influenced by acts such as New Order, the Cure, Brian Eno, Madonna, Eurythmics, the National, Throbbing Gristle, Prince, Tubeway Army, Lil Wayne, Laurie Anderson, Kate Bush, OMD, Deftones, Cyndi Lauper, Whitney Houston, Elliott Smith, Cocteau Twins, My Bloody Valentine and the Prodigy.
+AllMusic lists Robyn, The Knife and Florence and the Machine as additional influences.